Installation#

 Create the local environment file#

 Your Marble deployment can be configured and customized by editing a local environment file.
+By default this file is located at birdhouse/env.local.
 To create this file:

 cd birdhouse-deploy/birdhouse